 Reporting to other UTSA offices

-- All of your discussions with Student Counseling Services will be confidential.
+- All of your discussions with counseling will be confidential.

 What happens when I report to the UTSA Police Department?